Discover Greenland : Society (social life)

 The educational system

 Greenland has a literacy rate of 100%.
 Paradoxically, the level of education in Greenland is reputed to be low compared to other neighboring Nordic countries.
 However, there has been a marked improvement in recent years.
 Schooling is free and compulsory from age 6 to 16.
 The education system is based on the Danish model: there is no distinction between primary and secondary school, but what they call folkeskole (school from age 6 to 15) then gymnasium (high school from age 15 to 18).
 High schools exist only in the largest towns, such as Aasiaat, Sisimiut, Qaqortoq and Nuuk.
 Students have to leave home at an early age, supported by the government, which allocates them a monthly budget to live on site (accommodation, shopping, etc.), as well as reimbursing the cost of transport home twice a year (Christmas and summer vacations).
-Although they soon become independent, the young people may fail at school due to the isolation, but also because the teaching is often in Danish (some speak it poorly, and there is still a shortage of Greenlanders trained enough to teach).
-There are around 1,200 teachers for 11,000 students.
+Although they soon become independent, the young people may fail at school due to the isolation, but also to the fact that teaching is often in Danish (some of them speak it badly, and there is still a shortage of Greenlanders trained enough to teach).
+There are around 1,000 teachers for approximately 10,000 students.

 As far as higher education is concerned, young people can go on to the University of Nuuk (founded in 1983) for more general subjects (fine arts, business, humanities, etc.) or the more recent specialized schools in Sisimiut (engineering school, Arctic technology center, foreign language school).
 Higher education courses in journalism, medicine and teaching can also be found in the capital.
 For other disciplines, you have to go to Denmark, where more than 2,800 Greenlandic students study on scholarships.
 The University of Aarhus in Denmark is the most popular choice for future Greenlandic executives.
 There is also a recently opened school for guides and agriculture in the south of the country, as well as a school in Qaqortoq for working in tourism and becoming a guide.
 There's also the Food College Greenland in Nasard, where you can become a chef and showcase Greenland's delicious cuisine.